eokwukwe/fcc-portfolio-project/README.md

-#My Portfolio
+#My Portfolio Project
-This my portfolio project for the freeCodeCamp second Front End Web Development project
+This is my portfolio project for the freeCodeCamp second Front End Web Development project